-Exploring the design and use of IT from a humanistic perspective
+Exploring digital systems from a humanistic perspective

-I’m Peter Dalsgaard, Professor of Interaction Design at Aarhus University.
-I explore the design and use of digital technologies from a human-centered perspective with a focus on how humans use technology to think and create in new ways.
-Theoretically, I draw on and contribute research into human-computer interaction, design, innovation, and creativity.
-And in practice, I collaborate with external partners in industry and public organisations to study real-life cases, co-develop new digital tools and systems, and examine the implications of new technologies.
+I’m Peter Dalsgaard, Professor of Interaction Design at Aarhus UniversityI explore digital technologies from a human-centered perspective with a focus on how humans use technology to think and create in new ways.
+I develop theories to understand these processes, collaborate with external partners in industry and public organisations to study real-life cases, and co-develop new digital tools and systems to gain new knowledge about their implications in practice.

 News and recent publications